siddh9001/AI-Web-Design-into-WebPages/README.md

-This repo consists of web pages that are created with the help of web designs that are generated using text-to-image converting AI like Midjourney and BlueWillow.
+This repo consists of web pages that are built using web designs that were generated using text-to-image converting AI like Midjourney and BlueWillow.
 These WebPages are created using React and TailwindCSS.